vgaldi/fw-lab/content/post/RoE-published_2022/index.md

   focal_point = "Center"
 +++

-The roadmap paper on ["Smart radio environments,"](/publication/ij-160-RoE-2022/) including our contribution, has been published in *Reviews of Electromagnetics*.
+The roadmap paper on ["Smart surface radio environments,"](/publication/ij-160-RoE-2022/) including our contribution, has been published in *Reviews of Electromagnetics*.